grossm90/notes/Game Design/Game Design 1/Lessons/Q1/Development Lesson 0 - Intro to Pico 8.md

 <details>
 <summary>SPOILERS</summary>
-If you wrote `pset(127, 0, 8)`, Great job!
+If you wrote <code>pset(127, 0, 8)</code>, Great job!
 If not, I hope you gave it a few tries before seeing this answer.
-Remember, to get better at programming, we have to be willing to try and fail multiple times before looking up the answer. ***there are no shortcuts***.
+Remember, to get better at programming, we have to be willing to try and fail multiple times before looking up the answer. <strong><em>there are no shortcuts!</em></strong>
 </details>